 As you consider gifting options, ask yourself how you would like financial gifts made to children or other family members to be spent.

-Federal law permits unlimited tax-free annual exclusion gifts of up to $14,000 per recipient ($28,000 if married), without the donor having to file a federal gift tax return.
+Federal law permits unlimited tax-free annual exclusion gifts of up to $15,000 per recipient ($30,000 if married), without the donor having to file a federal gift tax return.
 If you make a gift to any person in excess of the annual exclusion amount, you will be required to file a federal gift tax return.
-However, if your gift exceeds the $14,000 or $28,000 minimum, but not will be applied to the lifetime gift exemption – currently $5.43 million per individual ($10.86 million per couple filing joint tax returns) – you will not have to pay any gift tax.
+However, if your gift exceeds the $15,000 annual gifting amount or $30,000 jointly (husband and wife), the excess amount will reduce your lifetime gift and estate tax exemption—currently $11.4. million per individual ($22.8 million per married couple)—and you will need to file a gift tax return (Form 709), but will not have to pay any gift tax.
 The gift will simply reduce the amount of your lifetime exemption amount.
 Taxes may not be owed in this instance, but you will be required to file a gift tax return.

-Your generosity and good fortune potentially places a significant amount of money into the hands of children and grandchildren – adult as well as minor – who may be unprepared to manage a windfall.
+Your generosity and good fortune potentially places a significant amount of money into the hands of children and grandchildren —adults as well as minors— who may be unprepared to manage a windfall.
 Here are some suggestions that may allay your concerns.

 When making gifts to adult children, discuss your feelings with them in advance.
 Suggest that they put the money to good use, such as paying down debt, starting a college fund for their own children, investing a portion or donating some or all to a charity of their choice.